A BRIEF HISTORY OF THE FIRST ALACHUA MUSIC HARVEST AND THE CREATION OF THE GAINESVILLE ALTERNATIVE MUSIC ALLIANCE

 HISTORY pt.I: INSPIRATION

 At the time, the American music buzz was just recovering from Seattle.
 In the South, Athens still had its own aura.
 Why couldn't Gainesville be The Next Big Thing?
 In retrospect, this was a dumb idea.
 Having spent my post-Florida life in NYC and L.A., I've realized that most people in the real music business have no idea where Gainesville is and don't too much care.
 They mostly just care about music and/or money, not geography.
-True buzz-towns don't happen because people decide to make them so, they happen organically.
+Anyway, true buzz-towns don't happen because people decide to make them so, they happen organically.

 back to top